 Joint boards for reserves management

 The health and wellbeing of the land and lakes is paramount for Whanganui Iwi, Hapū, and the communities of the Whanganui district.
-Whanganui Hapū and Iwi are proposing to bring their reserve land under the management of a newly established statutory board called Ngā Tūtei a Maru Statutory Board.
+Whanganui Hapū and Iwi are proposing to bring the reserve land under the management of a newly established statutory board called Ngā Tūtei a Maru Statutory Board.
 This translates as "The guardians of the domain of Maru,” similarly to ’kaitiaki’, tūtei are scouts or guards, while Maru is the atua/god of freshwater.

 This has been brought to the settlement’s negotiation table because it’s important that Hapū and Iwi are involved in managing this treasured whenua (land).
-In terms of public access to reserves, nothing would change – the reserves would continue to be reserve land and would be open to locals and visitors as usual.
-Access for everyone is guaranteed under the Reserves Act.
+In terms of public access to reserves, nothing would change – the reserves would continue to be reserve land and would be open to locals and visitors as usual as guaranteed under the Reserves Act.

 Board structure